Introduction

 A Workaround Method

-A work-around to this problem is to use Unbound Text Boxes/Combo-Boxes on the Main Form and not to use the temp_param Table at all to store the values selected from cboCity and cboTitle Combo-Boxes.
+A workaround to this problem is to use Unbound Text Boxes/Combo-Boxes on the Main Form and not to use the temp_param Table at all to store the values selected from cboCity and cboTitle Combo-Boxes.

-The Users can set the Values on the Unbound Text Boxes/Combo-Boxes on their own instance of the Form without conflicts.
+Users can set the Values on the Unbound Text Boxes/Combo-Boxes on their own instance of the Form without conflicts.

 Creating Custom Properties on Form